bobheadxi/bobheadxi.github.io/content/_posts/2022-5-21-anatomy-of-a-logger.md

 > Metrics indicated jobs were timing out, and a look at the logs revealed thousands upon thousands of lines of random comma-delimited numbers.
 It seemed that printing all this junk was causing the service to stall, and sure enough setting the log driver to none to disable all output on the relevant service allowed the sync to proceed and continue. [...]
 At scale these entries could contain many thousands of entries, causing the system to degrade.
 Be careful what you log!

 At [Sourcegraph](/content/_experience/2021-7-5-sourcegraph.md) we currently use the cheekily named [`log15` logging library](https://github.com/inconshreveable/log15).
-Of course, a faster logger likely would not have prevented the above scenario from occuring (though we are in the process of [migrating to our new Zap-based logger](https://github.com/sourcegraph/sourcegraph/issues/33192)), but here's a set of (very unscientific) profiles that compare a somewhat "average" scenario of logging 3 fields with 3 fields of existing context in JSON format to demonstrate just how different Zap and `log15` handles rendering a log entry behind the scenes:
+Of course, a faster logger likely would not have prevented the above scenario from occurring (though we are in the process of [migrating to our new Zap-based logger](https://github.com/sourcegraph/sourcegraph/issues/33192)), but here's a set of (very unscientific) profiles that compare a somewhat "average" scenario of logging 3 fields with 3 fields of existing context in JSON format to demonstrate just how different Zap and `log15` handles rendering a log entry behind the scenes:

 ```go
 const iters = 100000